tiy-austin-ror-may2015/notes/week3/day1/intro-testing.md

 #The class name should be the name of the class you are testing followed by Test
 class MyClassTest < Test::Unit::TestCase

-  #The method name be the method you are testing and what you are expecting
+  #The method name be the method you are testing and what you are expecting, must start with the word test
   def my_test_method_returns_5
   end